pathus90/om4j/README.md

 }
 ```

 NOTE: The access_token is valid for the duration, in seconds, specified by expires_in.
-Therefore, you do not need to request a new access token as your client application doesn't receive an error indicating that your access token expired.
+Therefore, you do not need to requestBody a new access token as your client application doesn't receive an error indicating that your access token expired.
 At the present time, access_token have a lifetime of about 60 minutes.
 If your token is expired, you just have to get a new token by the same method.

 ## Web Payment
 This API allows you to create a payment session in the Orange Money system.
-A payment transaction will be created based on the information provided in your request and a `Payment Token` will be returned in the API response.
+A payment transaction will be created based on the information provided in your requestBody and a `Payment Token` will be returned in the API response.
 ``` java
 WebPaymentRequest webPaymentRequest = WebPaymentRequest.builder()
 				.currency("")